Special Needs Head Protection: A Buying Guide

 When it comes to protecting our loved ones living with special needs against head injuries, selecting the most suitable head protection to meet their specific requirements is paramount.
 Children with multiple disabilities have the highest risk of injury to the head, while traumatic brain injury (TBI) remains the leading cause of death and disability worldwide.

 A seizure helmet is specially configured to reduce the risk of head injuries for children and adults living with epilepsy.
-They provide tailored coverage, taking into account the user's unique fall patterns, seizure triggers, and support needs.
-Choosing the right seizure helmet can help provide protection against injury to the head.
+They provide tailored coverage, considering the user's unique fall patterns, seizure triggers, and support needs.
+Choosing the right seizure helmet can help protect against injury to the head.
 Seizure helmets are recommended for all types of generalized and focal onset seizures, particularly for individuals who experience frequent episodes.

 An autism helmet optimizes safety for children and adults across the autism spectrum (ASD), shielding them from incurring harm to the head and brain.
 Associated with a higher risk of self-injurious behavior, some with ASD may exhibit headbanging, headbutting, and repetitive face and head slapping.
 Wearing an autism helmet helps reduce head, brain, and face injuries that often result from those behaviors.
 It also provides support for children and adults with dual and co-morbid diagnoses such as epilepsy and OCD to avoid injury during a seizure.
 Additionally, an autism helmet can be used as a grounding and calming guide when the child or adult is overstimulated or overwhelmed and in a crisis state.